kavithaal19/Networkwalks-B083C-Week2-FOOTPRINTING-NETWORK-SCANNING/README.md

 - **wafw00f**
 - **dnsrecon**

-  ## Reference**
+  ## Reference
-  Please refer attached project report in pdf format for detailed information about Tools used and risks identified and for detailed analysis.
+  Please refer attached project report in pdf format for detailed information about Tools used,Screenshots, risks identified and for detailed analysis.

 ---